dansholds/grapple-comps-min/content/posts/13895-pbjjf-baltimore-fall-international-open.md

 2.2 For Kids NoGi both genders must wear a shirt of elastic material (skin tight) long enough to cover the torso all the way to the waistband of the shorts, colored black, white, or black and white.

-Note: For black belts a small red area will be tolerated, but must not decharacterize the athlete’s rank color.
+Note- For black belts a small red area will be tolerated, but must not decharacterize the athlete’s rank color.

-2.3 SHORTS FOR KIDS, MEN AND WOMEN: Board shorts colored black, white, black and white, without pockets or with the pockets stitched completely shut, without buttons, exposed drawstrings, zippers or any form of plastic or metal that could present a risk to the opponent, long enough to cover at least halfway down the thigh, and no longer than the knee.
+2.3 SHORTS FOR KIDS, MEN AND WOMEN- Board shorts colored black, white, black and white, without pockets or with the pockets stitched completely shut, without buttons, exposed drawstrings, zippers or any form of plastic or metal that could present a risk to the opponent, long enough to cover at least halfway down the thigh, and no longer than the knee.

 Also permitted are compression shorts or leggings under the shorts made of elastic material (skin tight) worn beneath the shorts, in the colors black, white, black and white.

-For more information about NoGi uniform check the following link:https://www.instagram.com/p/ClotKUoJAD4/?igshid=YmMyMTA2M2Y%3D
+For more information about NoGi uniform check the following link-https-//www.instagram.com/p/ClotKUoJAD4/?igshid=YmMyMTA2M2Y%3D

 Weigh in